MonkeyMyshkin/BCGCrossover/README.md

 "TestAnon.csv"

-Individual animal test results (logical TRUE or FALSE) for the SIT (coded as PPDB) and SCT (coded as PPDBA) grouped by herd (g).
-Herd identidies are anonymised, but stratified by the Site (ADDIS ABABA, SULUTA, SENDAFA, KOMBOLCHA, DEBRE-ZEIT, SEBETA, HAWASSA, MEKELLE, GONDAR, HOLETA) and study ID (1 (Ethicobots Round 1), 2 (Ethicobots Round 2), Firdessa, NAHDIC) relating to when and where the tests were carried out.
+Individual animal test results (logical TRUE or FALSE) for the SIT (coded as PPDB, i.e. bovine PPD response) and SICCT/CCT (coded as PPDBA, i.e. difference between Bovine and Avian PPD response) grouped by herd (g).
+Herd identifiers are anonymised, but stratified by the Site (ADDIS ABABA, SULUTA, SENDAFA, KOMBOLCHA, DEBRE-ZEIT, SEBETA, HAWASSA, MEKELLE, GONDAR, HOLETA) and study ID (1 (Ethicobots Round 1), 2 (Ethicobots Round 2), Firdessa, NAHDIC) relating to when and where the tests were carried out.

 ## Ethicobots herd demography